Permission Troubleshooting

 Symptom: Permission value doesn’t match expected combination

-Cause: Incorrect bitwise OR operation
+Cause: Incorrect bitwise OR operation or using old 8-bit values

 Diagnosis: